xmzboy/Basic-256-Compiler/README.md

 The parser works directly with the chain of lexemes received from the lexical analyzer and checks their suitability to certain rules of the input language.
 The structure of parser constructs is more complex than the structure of identifiers and numbers.
 Therefore, to describe the syntax of a language, much more complex grammars are needed compared to regular ones.
 For context-free grammar, syntactic analysis is implemented using recursive descent.
 A procedure is created whose task is, starting from the specified location of the original chain, to find a sub-chain that is derived from a possible nonterminal.
 If it is not possible to find a hook that satisfies any nonterminal, then the procedure completes its work with an error output.

-## Data structures and processing algorithms
+## Data structures and processing algorithms of parser
 During the syntactic analysis, the source text is transformed into a data structure – a tree that displays the syntactic structure of the input sequence and is well suited for further processing.
 The parser is written based on the recursive descent method for the input language.
 It describes the rules and minimum nonterminals for checking the input chain for belonging to the input language.
 At the input, the parser receives a chain of tokens in the form of a vector vector<Token> *tokenL;